kubastan/CLIM680_Project/index.md

-Introduction:
+MJO Propogation in the UFS vs Observations

-This project will be looking at the propogation of the Madden Julian Osccilation in Observations and in the UFS model.
-The Madden Julian Oscllilation is an area of enhanced convection/precipitation that propogates from Eastern Africa to the Central pacific Ocean.
-The Madden Julian Oscillation occurs on time-scales of 30-90 days and thus can be a very important predictor for intraseasonal variability.
+The Madden Julian Oscllilation is an area of enhanced convection/precipitation in the tropics that propogates roughly from Eastern Africa to the Central pacific Ocean.
+This propogation occurs on longer time scales than other atmospheric phenonmeon with a period of anywhere between 30-90 days.
+Because of this longer time scale the MJO has become a key focus for intraseasonal variability.
+This phenomenon has a large effect on the atmoshperic response globally and thus can serve a clue to predict weather on the weekly scale.
+The MJO is considered active when there is an eastward progression of enhanced convection with supressed convection lying in it's wake.
+This project aims to study how the UFS, an ocean-climate model is able to model this atmospheric cycle.

-Data: A description of your primary dataset and any additional datasets used (e.g. climate indices, comparison datasets).
-Should include links or paths to where the datasets are located and some information about the data original source.
-Should also include any unique information about your data relevant to this class (e.g. data is on an irregular grid).
+Data: